uc-cdis/cloud-automation/README.md

 aws_account_id = "707767160287"
 ```

-Generally speacking, the `bootstrap_path` and `bootstrap_script` vars shouldn't need any change unless you want to use a custom one.
+Generally speaking, the `bootstrap_path` and `bootstrap_script` vars shouldn't need any change unless you want to use a custom one.
-Variables explaination:
+Variables explanation:
 - vm_name: self explanatory.
 - vm_hostname: hostname to be used by the VM, usually the same as the name.
 But you could use a domain if you wanted to.
 - vpc_cidr_list: CIDRs where the VM would have egress access.